 Bar, Cocktail Bar, American, $$$

 ’s exclusive Sloane Avenue.
-This place really goes full pelt for the speakeasy vibe, with a sliding peephole, a treasure trove box full of fancy dress, and menus hidden inside of books, which are stacked away in a ‘secret’ bookcase.
-Housekeeping rules include ‘act like a leading lady, drink like a chorus girl’, ‘if the cops come, bootleg it’, and ‘if you let anyone in, you’re out’, but it’s best to take the exclusivity with a pinch of salt as Barts is really best suited to large groups.
+This place really goes full pelt for the speakeasy vibe, with a sliding peephole, a treasure trove box full of fancy dress and menus hidden inside of books, which are stacked away in a ‘secret’ bookcase.
+Housekeeping rules include “act like a leading lady, drink like a chorus girl”, “if the cops come, bootleg it”, and “if you let anyone in, you’re out”, but it’s best to take the exclusivity with a pinch of salt as Barts is really best suited to large groups.
 How else do you expect to take advantage of the humongous sharing cocktails served in gramophones and top hats and still have enough spring left in your step in case of raids?

-Evans & Peel Detective Agency
+Pass an interrogation to enter Evans & Peel Detective Agency

 A basement bar in Earl’s Court, Evans & Peel is accessed via a unique, if a little inscrutable, charade.
 Customers are greeted by an intercom system before a secret entrance opens up (if you have made an appointment), leading to the office of a detective who probes you on the nature of your ‘case’.
 If your interview is successful, out swings the bookcase and in you go.
 No doubt ‘Evans’ and ‘Peel’ knew this was more than enough quirk factor to draw crowds to their West End drinking den, and the charade ends abruptly.
-Once inside, Evans & Peel is a dark and sultry bar, crafted from old church pews, serving London Pale Ale through an antique radiator and bottles enclosed in brown paper bags.
-In case of cops, obviously.
+Once inside, Evans & Peel is a dark and sultry bar, crafted from old church pews, serving London Pale Ale through an antique radiator and bottles enclosed in brown paper bags – in case of cops, obviously.

-The Mayor of Scaredy Cat Town
+Enjoy an all-American experience at The Mayor of Scaredy Cat Town

 Bar, BBQ, $$$

-Bringing a touch of glam to the ‘illicit’ proceedings, this Old Street speakeasy has enjoyed an incongruous degree of renown in its six year life (so much so that it has now resorted to taking online bookings and charging for no-shows).
-The surroundings are a New York breed of sophistication, with live jazz and blues music, but the stars of the show are 100 percent the bar staff, who dream up a ridiculously good mix of unique cocktails that are subdivided into historical eras, using some of the strangest ingredients we’re ever heard of, including tree bark, peanut butter ice cubes, sea plankton, mozzarella, and even creepy crawlies — yes, real ones.
+Bringing a touch of glam to the ‘illicit’ proceedings, this Old Street speakeasy has enjoyed an incongruous degree of renown since it opened in 2010 – so much so that it has now resorted to taking online bookings and charging for no-shows.
+The surroundings are a New York breed of sophistication, with live jazz and blues music.
+However, the stars of the show are 100 percent the bar staff, who dream up a ridiculously good mix of unique cocktails that are subdivided into historical eras, using some of the strangest ingredients we’re ever heard of, including tree bark, peanut butter ice cubes, sea plankton, mozzarella and even creepy crawlies — yes, real ones.
 Seriously, their Instagram

 Bar, Pub, Restaurant, American, Italian, $$$

-Experimental Cocktail Club
+Choose from decades-old libations at Experimental Cocktail Club Chinatown